Gueni/flash/README.md

 Since the Advanced Mode contains very risky and more complicated features tha the production mode we included a login and a password change windows.

-        Default Password is : microtool
+        Default Password is : flash

 # Dependencies
 ---
-MicroTool uses a number of open source projects and libraries to work properly:
+flash uses a number of open source projects and libraries to work properly:

 * [Python ]- https://www.python.org/
 * [PyQt5] - https://pypi.org/project/PyQt5/